jrimbaquingaguana/MiPortafolio/README.md

-# Jose Imbaquinga Personal Portfolio
+# Jose Imbaquinga Mi Portfolio Personal

 This is my personal portfolio, a web application that showcases my professional experience, education, skills, and projects.